 - The login details for these entities are provided to the appropriate staff at each association to allow them to manage teams and participants; understand that this would be a separate login than the one for the Association entity.

-- Associations then complete clearances, transfers or permits to the new club to allow the participants to be selected in teams
+- Associations then complete transfers to the new club to allow the participants to be selected in teams (transfers allow the players to keep their roles at their community club).

 - Standardisation of structure across all pathway and representative competitions – the process is the same for all entities competing in any competition with regards to player management and login access